 ** LEGAL UPDATE **

-With the whole world slowed in response to the coronavirus (COVID-19) pandemic, U.S. Citizenship and Immigration Services (USCIS) has announced it will give applicants and petitioners who are responding to various requests for more information more time, if the notices were dated between March 1, 2020 and (after a series of extensions) June 30, 2021.
+With the world slowed in response to the coronavirus (COVID-19) pandemic, U.S. Citizenship and Immigration Services (USCIS) has announced it will give applicants and petitioners who are responding to various requests for more information more time, if the notices were dated between March 1, 2020 and (after a series of extensions) September 30, 2021.

 This applies to requests for evidence (RFEs), notices of intent to revoke (NOIRs) and notices of intent to deny (NOIDs).
 (The addition of NOIRs came in a later announcement, on March 30.)